Luciano Pavarotti: Career: 1960s–1970s

-His major breakthrough in the United States came on 17 February 1972, in a production of La fille du régiment at New York's Metropolitan Opera, in which he drove the crowd into a frenzy with his nine effortless high Cs in the signature aria.
-He achieved a record seventeen curtain calls.
+His breakthrough in the United States came on 17 February 1972, in a production of La fille du régiment at New York's Metropolitan Opera, in which he hit nine high Cs in the signature aria and had seventeen curtain calls.
 Pavarotti sang his international recital début at William Jewell College in Liberty, Missouri, on 1 February 1973, as part of the college's Fine Arts Program, now known as the Harriman–Jewell Series.
-Perspiring due to nerves and a lingering cold, the tenor clutched a handkerchief throughout the début.
+According to his manager at the time, Pavarotti clutched a handkerchief throughout this recital because he had a lingering cold.
+Pavarotti himself explained that he needed the handkerchief, since he didn't know what to do with his hands.
 The prop became a signature part of his solo performances.
 He began to give frequent television performances, starting with his performances as Rodolfo (La bohème) in the first Live from the Met telecast in March 1977, which attracted one of the largest audiences ever for a televised opera.
-He won many Grammy awards and platinum and gold discs for his performances.
-In addition to the previously listed titles, his La favorite with Fiorenza Cossotto and his I puritani (1975) with Sutherland stand out.
+He won Grammy awards and platinum and gold discs for his performances.

 In 1976, Pavarotti debuted at the Salzburg Festival, appearing in a solo recital on 31 July, accompanied by pianist Leone Magiera.
 Pavarotti returned to the festival in 1978 with a recital and as the Italian singer in Der Rosenkavalier in 1983 with Idomeneo, and both in 1985 and 1988 with solo recitals.
 In 1979, he was profiled in a cover story in the weekly magazine Time.
 That same year saw Pavarotti's return to the Vienna State Opera after an absence of fourteen years.
 With Herbert von Karajan conducting, Pavarotti sang Manrico in Il trovatore.
 In 1978, he appeared in a solo recital on Live from Lincoln Center.